 How Long Does Paint Take to Dry Before Adding a Second Coat?

-Apart from the paint type, humidity, temperature, and paint layer thickness are worth considering.
+Paint drying times vary based on paint type, humidity, temperature, and paint layer thickness.
 If you recoat too soon, you’ll end up with an uneven paint job.
+Wait about four hours between coats of latex paint and 24 hours between coats of oil-based paint for the best finish.

 Why Is Paint Recoat Time Worth Considering?